 - Snow is often seen in movies centered around the Christmas holiday.
 Examples of these include “A Christmas Story”, “Elf” and “Home Alone”.

-- In some movies, it plays an integral part in the film, and may alter the course of the film, as in “Groundhog Day”, and “Family Man”.
+- In some movies, snow plays an integral part in the film, and may alter the course of the film, as seen in “Groundhog Day”, and “Family Man”.

 - Chione was the goddess of snow in Greek Mythology.
 She was the daughter of Boreas, the god of winter and Orithyia, goddess of cold mountain winds.